wassname/torch-neuralpointprocess/readme.md

+Modified by wassname from the below:

+Changes:
+- [ ] try log t
+- [ ] try not mean as much in intensity layer
+- [ ] use pytorch lightning

 # Fully Neural Network based Model for General Temporal Point Process(Neurips 2019,Takahiro Omi)

 This code is pytorch version of implementation for Neural Temporal Point Process.